rafaelmartins/ownpaste/docs/api.rst

 This section of the documentation will explain the API endpoints and methods.

-The tables with returned/received objects are related to the JSON API and usually (but not always) the variables that can be used by Jinja templates.
+The tables with returned/received objects are related to the JSON API and usually (but not always) to the variables that can be used by Jinja templates.

 The tables with query string parameters are related to any API format.

-All the methods and endpoints will be able to return a JSON object, some of them can return HTML, and some of them can receive a JSON object.
+All the methods and endpoints will be able to return a JSON object, some of them can return HTML, and some of them can receive a JSON object in the body of the request.

-Some methods will requires basic auth authentication.
+Some methods will require basic authentication.
 Use the credetials created during the server setup phase.

 Base JSON response object